-- Other Ideas (for any tracks you try against the picture)
+- Other ideas (for any tracks you test against the picture)

-- On the far right are some utility pads that trigger save, unto, cut, paste, copy.
+- Utility pads that trigger save, undo, cut, paste, and copy

-This is just one way to set up your studio, but over the years I have found this to be the best, most effective way to present your music to film makers and collaborators.
-Happy music making (and collaborating)!
+There’s more than one way to set up your studio, but over the years, I’ve found this to be the best, most effective way to present your music to filmmakers and collaborators.
+Happy music-making and collaborating.